 There are Exceptions

-The latest round of enrollment, or the time period when anyone can enroll in a new healthcare plan or change their existing coverage, ended on January 31, 2016.
-You have few options for purchasing individual health insurance for the remainder of the plan year until open enrollment begins again on November 1, 2016.
+The latest round of enrollment, or the time period when anyone can enroll in a new healthcare plan or change their existing coverage, ended at the end of last year.
+You have few options for purchasing individual health insurance for the remainder of the plan year until open enrollment begins again on November 1.
 However, there are some choices available for getting coverage as not everyone is bound by the open enrollment limits.

 If you hail from Native-American descent, you are free to enroll for health coverage year round.
 The same exception applies for those who qualify for coverage through Medicaid.
 If you do not meet these criteria, than you must face a qualifying life event, as described below, or wait until November to enroll.